-Jharkhand JAC 12th results 2018: How to check
+Jharkhand JAC 12th results 2018 declared: How to check at jharresults.nic.in

 Step 6: Download it, and take a print out for further reference

-This year, to ensure evaluation process takes in fair manner, the Jharkhand Board installed CCTVs at the centres.
+This year, to ensure evaluation process takes in a fair manner, the Jharkhand Board installed CCTVs at the centres.
 The results were delayed due to teacher’s protests against working during the summer vacations to evaluate answer sheets.

 For all the latest Education News, download Indian Express App